stevenb919/s3-file-upload/README.md

     }
     ```
 2. Create new EC2 instance, select IAM role you created above.
-3. Past user-data.sh into user data and create EC2
+3. Paste user-data.sh into user data and create EC2
 4. Check your bucket to see the uploaded file named test.csv